 Avril has experience with science communication, dissemination, stakeholder engagement and exploitation activities for several scientific projects, implementing activities to increase the overall impact of projects dealing with current grand societal challenges.
 Avril leads the communication, dissemination and exploitation activities for GENIALG, ERGO, EURION, ASSEMBLE Plus and MARBLES, EU-funded projects in the marine, human and environmental health and sustainability sectors.
 Avril has experience of the full project lifecycle, also supporting with funding proposal development.
 She is a member of several Innovation Committees to support the protection, promotion and exploitation of project results.
 With an academic background in freshwater ecology, she has previously worked in freshwater resources research, conservation project management and protection of inland waters.
 She has a BSc in Environmental Biology and a MSc in Applied Environmental Science.

 Caecilia is an Economist (B.A.) and Geographer (M.A.) with over 10 years of experience in R,D&I with UNO, industry, Governmental Agencies, NGOs, SMEs in different countries around the globe.
-Caecilia has broad experience in proposal development, grant awarding and project management, both on application (H2020, HorizonEurope) and donation (GEF, NGEU), in international, multi-disciplinary and multi-stakeholder environments.
-Her main interests are technological and social innovation in AFOLU (Agriculture, Forestry and Other Land Use) and Seascapes, for solutions to social and environmental challenges at local, regional and global scales.
-She has co-edited and co-authored publications, organized large-scale events, being speaker at conferences as well as leading knowledge management workshops.
+Caecilia has broad experience in Technology Transfer, proposal development, grant awarding and project management, both on application (H2020, HorizonEurope) and donation (GEF, NGEU), in international, multi-disciplinary and multi-stakeholder environments.
+She has co-edited and co-authored publications, organized large-scale events, being speaker at conferences as well as leading consortia, technical tasks and teams.
 Caecilia is fluent in English, Spanish, French, German and Italian.

 Tara is overseeing the communication, dissemination and exploitation work of the SEArcularMINE project, alongside writing and reviewing funding bid proposals.
 She has a background in Neuroscience and over 20 years’ experience in the education sector leading teaching teams, developing policy and curriculum, and delivering training with a demonstrable record for systems and outcome improvement across diverse stakeholder groups.